 - AvidXchange which develops software for accounts payable automation received second largest deal in H1 2017 and the largest deal within the sector in Q2 2017.
 Based in Charlotte, North Carolina the firm received a $300m private equity investment from Temasek Holdings, MasterCard and CDPQ.

-- The remaining eight of the top ten deals went to companies specialising in Security Technology.
+- The remaining eight of the top 10 deals went to companies specialising in Security Technology.

-The average deal size to Infrastructure & Enterprise Software companies specialising in Security Technology increased sharply in H1 2017
+The average deal size to Infrastructure & Enterprise Software companies specialising in Security Technology rocketed in H1 2017

 - Of the five Infrastructure & Enterprise Software sub-sectors Accounting, Banking Infrastructure and Security Technology received the highest number of deals between 2014 and H1 2017.